Japan Camera Hunter

 The MS-Optical Perar 28mm F/4 Super Triplet

 The exceptionally special 28mm Perar lens is the latest release from Mr. Miyazaki at MS Optical in Japan.
-This lens will be made in limited quantities and it is available now…*LAST FEW LEFT*
+This lens will be made in limited quantities and it is available now…Version 2 is here!

 For those of you in the know, there has been a very special lens maker in Japan who has been producing all sorts of fantastic handmade lenses for Leica mount cameras, this lens maker is Mr. Miyazaki and his company is MS-Optical.
 In recent time he became famous with collectors for his original 35mm Perar and for his lens conversions.